IKEA plans stylish budget hotel chain in Europe

 Inter IKEA’s property assets total around 750 million euros but it has the financial muscle to be a larger developer.

-In its fiscal 2010/11 year, IKEA Group, which operates most IKEA stores under franchise from Inter IKEA, raised net profit by 10 percent to a record 2.97 billion euros on revenues of 25.17 billion euros, another all-time high.
-(Reporting by Anna Ringstrom; Editing by David Cowell)
+In its fiscal 2010/11 year, IKEA Group, which operates most IKEA stores under franchise from Inter IKEA, raised net profit by 10 percent to a record 2.97 billion euros ($3.66 billion) on revenues of 25.17 billion euros, another all-time high.

+$1 = 0.8116 euros Reporting by Anna Ringstrom; Editing by David Cowell